kparc/kcc/README.md

 4 5 6
 ```

-**Tables** in k are *flipped dictionaries*, and they are a subject for a separate discussion.
-We will only describe their syntax for the sake of completeness and return to them later on.
+**Tables** in k are *flipped dictionaries*, and they deserve a separate discussion, but we describe their syntax for the sake of completeness.
 Table type is **\`A** and the syntax is the same as dict, only with `+x flip` operator prepended, but dictionary values are required to be of same length.

-We will not comment on any of this for now, but isn't hard to follow:
+No comments on any of this for now:

 ```q
  x:`goo`apl`amz